TheDeveloper/ribbon/README.md

 Sets ribbon's client object to `client` if given, otherwise returns ribbon's `client`.

+## State Interface

+Use these methods when you want to notify ribbon of state changes in your client.

+### ribbon.declareUp()

+Declare that the client is available.

+### ribbon.declareDown()

+Declare that the client is unavailable.

+### ribbon.declareDropped()

+Declare that the client became unavailable unexpectedly.

 ## Events

 Each instance of Ribbon is an event emitter.